BlockchainCommons/developer-web-site/_pages/frost-meeting2.md

 ### Use Cases

-_Mining Pools:_ "We want to replace the centralized Bitcoin mining pool operator with the Federation of pool operators."
+_Mining Pools:_ "We want to replace the centralized Bitcoin mining pool operator with the [FROST] Federation of pool operators."
 {: .notice--info}

 ### Channels